bbauska/W3Cx-5of5/README.md

   alt="A typical HTML/CSS/JS project folder structure." />
 </p>

-In this example, we have just one CSS file and one JavaScript file:
+<p>In this example, we have just one CSS file and one JavaScript file:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~ 122. a typical html/css/js project folder, folder expanded (96) ~~~~~~~~~~~~~~-->
 <p align="center" width="100%">